ASmushyCell/TFM-BISM-analysis/README.md

 ## IMPORTANT NOTES, TROUBLESHOOTING AND COMMON ISSUES

+- In some cases, the bead images may appear slightly shaky, with small shifts in X and Y, as microscopes are not always perfectly stable.
+In such situations, a stronger alignment plugin for FIJI can help correct these drifts.
+The plugin aligns image stacks using object detection.
+You can find it here: [Linear Stack Alignment with SIFT](https://imagej.net/plugins/linear-stack-alignment-with-sift).
+It is recommended to use this plugin before running the rest of the pipeline.

 > [!TIP]
 > Organize different datasets by placing each one in a separate directory.
 > Typically, for a given experiment, the structure should initally look like this: